MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine.md

 * **contentName**: The name to associated with the content specified by the serializedPublishingLicense.
 If the serializedPublishingLicense specifies a content name, that value will take precedence.

-* **isOwnerNotificationEnabled**: Set to true to notify the owner via email whenever the document is decrypted , or false to not send the notification.
+* **isOwnerNotificationEnabled**: Set to true to notify the owner via email whenever the document is decrypted, or false to not send the notification.

 * **context**: Client context that will be opaquely forwarded to optional HttpDelegate